linuxlawson/budget-buddy/README.md

 **Monthly Income - Expenses = Total**

 Click on 'Total Costs' when you get to that point.
-This will get you total costs and, remainder of monthly income.
+This will get you total costs (for the month) and, the remainder of monthly income.

 Two more questions and click 'remainder' and done.